Macula-Systems-LLC/purview-automation/purview-import.md

 ### add-data-product-assets

 Associate data assets with data products in the Microsoft Purview instance from a CSV file.
-The data products must already exist, and the data asset must be specified by a GUID identifier.
-This supports two different IDs depending on how the asset was created.
+The data products must already exist.
+Each row identifies the data product and a data asset to associate with it.

+The data asset can be identified in one of three ways (provide exactly one per row):

+1. **`dataassetid`** — the Atlas GUID of the asset.
+2. **`collectionname` + `tablename`** — the collection and table name; the tool resolves the GUID.
+3. **`fqn`** — the fully qualified name of the asset; the tool queries the data map to resolve the GUID.

 *Parameters:*